 - Measures of success

 In other words, you have a path of success that has gotten you to where you are.
-Going beyond requires a new path that you probably can’t see right now.
+Going beyond to reach your new goals requires a new path that you probably can’t see right now.
 That’s what Conversation Imagination is about (aka breaking path dependence and boring conversations).